Services > Field Testing > Claim Support & Event Response

 When something goes wrong on a solar PV site, the first questions are usually simple: What was damaged?
 Where is it located?
 How widespread is it?
 And what evidence is needed for the next step?

-Claim support and event response testing helps you document the condition of the affected PV system and produce evidence that can support insurance discussions, warranty claims, repair planning, or root-cause investigation.
+Claim support and event response testing helps you document the condition of the affected PV system and produce field evidence that can support insurance discussions, warranty claims, repair planning, or root-cause investigation.

 When this inspection helps